ROCm/roc-stdpar/data/patches/P3-miniapps/README.md

   - the following variables are added to CMake:
     - `STDPAR_PATH`: specifies the path to the forwarding header
     - `STDPAR_TARGET`: specifies the target for algorithm offload
-  - for targets that are not part of the GFX9 family interposition mode is implicitly enabled
+  - for the `vlp4d` miniapp interposition mode is temporarily the deault